Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 ## What's New
 2021-9-21 v6.4.8

 * Data file: Optimize operations of sheet.
-Data text can be editable.
+Data text can be edited.
 Support text data file.
 * Popped text/image/html can be synchronized with source.
 Query Color.
 Images list supports PDF and PPT.
 * Solved problems.
 OCR of PDF fails to update.
-Stack overflow when pop context menu for matix.
-Fail to open file without suffix.
+Stack overflow when pop context menu for matrix.
+Fail to open file without suffix on Linux.

 [Closed requirements/bugs in this version](http://github.com/Mararsh/MyBox/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av6.4.8)